dhoblem/appliance-api/Approach-followed.markdown

 ```
 Future Enhancements:
 ```
-Due to the time constraint I couldn't follow a few things, which I would like to include in this application further.
-I have listed those down here.
+Listing down a few things which I would like to include in this application further.
 1. Add seaching a target, based on  name/address.
 2. Sort the targets per-columns OR sort based on the status.
 ```